jonDuke/Data-Structures/Data_Structures_Questions.md

 6. What is the runtime complexity of `len` using a linked list?

-  - O(n)
+  - O(1)
-  - Getting the length of a linked list requires iterating through and counting each node.
+  - By keeping track of a size parameter in the linked list, and modifying it any time a node is added or removed, we can get len in O(1)

 ## Queue